 From time to time, individuals or organizations external to the IETF need a contact person to talk to about the RFC Series.
-The RSE or the RSE's designate serve this role.
+The RSE, or the RSE's designate, serves this role.

-Over time, the RSE should determine what if any means should be employed to increase end-user awareness of the series, to reinforce the stature of the Series, and will provide the contact point for outside parties seeking information on the Series or the Editor.
+Over time, the RSE should determine what, if any, means should be employed to increase end-user awareness of the series, to reinforce the stature of the series, and to provide the contact point for outside parties seeking information on the series or the Editor.